 Ryder Cup 2025: Europe standings and predicting Luke Donald’s team for Bethpage Black

-With Team USA facing uncertainty, Europe’s confidence grows as Rory McIlroy, Justin Rose and more eye up success in New York this September
+With Team USA facing uncertainty, Europe’s confidence grows as Rory McIlroy, Tommy Fleetwood and more eye up success in New York this September

 The Ryder Cup creeps ever closer with Luke Donald, back again as captain, guiding Team Europe in the 2025 edition of the event at Bethpage Black in New York with the goal of securing a rare away victory over Team USA.